 A central rosette on the crossing of the ribs of the vault above the fish merchants chapel in the church - depicts St. Andrew, the patron of the fish merchants, holding the cross which supports my idea for the completion of the tower.
 My cross has identical proportions when its projection is seen the from above.

 My proposal comes down to sculptural solution for a contemporary completion of the tower.
 The implementation of the original plan for a steeple is infeasible with the inclination of the tower, which is why the building at the time was discontinued.
 Secondly this would necessitate the demolition of the baroque constructions which have now been fully accepted after more than three centuries.
 It would be interesting to know the arguments against this - at that time - contemporary addition, as I expect that there must have been at least some resistance.
 Possibly people in that period had fewer problems with the visual aspects of buildings. things become precarious when trendiness takes over; think of the 'barockisierung "in Southern Germany, or closer to home: the neoclassical fake neoclassical facade over the medieval city hall of Dordrecht during the nineteenth century.
 Such a denial of a style is akin to book burning.
 However, one must be careful not to escape in the other extreme: the rejection of all contemporary additions, complementing the existing architecture.
 With contemporary I mean unscathed by building regulations advisory committees.
-The three and a half centuries young top of the tower is currently only a functional decoration of a still unfinished and partly tieredtowerrthat neitherthat neither tapers into a spire reaching to heaven nor does it terminate with a powerful statement - the Baroque, apex is no more than a contemporary embellishment of its time.
+The three and a half centuries young top of the tower is currently only a functional decoration of a still unfinished and partly tiered tower that neither tapers into a spire reaching towards heaven nor does it terminate with a powerful statement - the Baroque, apex is no more than a contemporary embellishment of its time.
 The twelve upward pointing 'cream puffs' don't make the Gothic decision to stop further construction of the steeple good.
 The four bell tower clock facades are in fact independent of each other and work as flat stage sets on a further spatial and massive tower.
 The Gothic tracery, which was added during the restorations in the sixties of this century, disrupt spatial quality of the massive tower and simultaneously emphasize the verticality originally intended but never reached.
 Perhaps it would have been better to omit these embellishments.
 The four separate frontal clock faces resemble oversized pendulum clocks the more I look at them.
 For me they remain a fainthearted anti-climax to a Gothic statement.
 The proof that no further thought has been put into a mere backdrop per projection is the roof construction which has been pried in between the monumental pendulums.

 This roof can never have been intended as an architectural element.
 From a distance a diagonal view - between the clock facades - this roof is disturbingly visible.
 The situation, as it was before 1626, when the tiers and four steeple corners were up, was in shape not only much more acceptable, but also very powerful: these vertical elements were a continuation of the strong verticality of the tower's buttresses.
 The present situation is quite the opposite.
 Because of the diagonal gaps the baroque structure seems to be to be sunk into the tower, emphasizing the shapeless roof in between.
 Turning the Baroque addition forty-five degrees would have been a huge improvement.